fgrsnau/rm-mdns/README.md

 root@remarkable# systemctl enable --now rm-mdns
 ```

-From now on you can now connect to your remarkable tablet with by running `ssh root@remarkable-stha.local`.
+From now on you can now connect to your remarkable tablet with by running `ssh root@remarkable.local`.
+To use a custom hostname change the `ExecStart` line in `rm-mdns.services`, e.g., `ExecStart=/root/rm-mdns my-custom-hostname.local.`.

 If you are looking for prebuild binary, you can download them from <https://www.stha.de/shares/rm-mdns/>.